 Did you know that you have trillions of microorganisms living on your skin and inside of you?
 In fact, these non-human organisms outnumber the cells in your body ten to one!
 They work in partnership with your own cells and impact your health throughout your life.
-Research shows your gut health could potentially affect generations to come.
+In fact, research shows your gut health could potentially affect generations to come.

 If you’ve heard about the recent research on the human microbiome, it won’t surprise you to learn that the bacteria present in your body (specifically related to your gut health) are even more important during pregnancy and birth than they usually are.